ShellAssistant/ShellAssistant/README.md

 Download
 ========
 Shell Assistant is available on MacOS, Linux or Windows platforms.

-Tou can download from our website at: http://shellassistant.com.
+To download please visit our website at: http://shellassistant.com.

-Please use the GitHub "Issues" tab at the top of this page to report issues or suggest new features.
+Use the GitHub "Issues" tab at the top of this page to report issues or suggest new features.

 Screenshots
 ===========